JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    }
    ```

-3. Now, you can go back to the `app` component and pass the `selectedVideo` and a handler for `onSelectVideo`
+3. You can now go back to the `app` component and pass the `selectedVideo` and a handler for `onSelectVideo`
 for each of the two video lists:

    ```kotlin